-The Fire Department reserves the right to decline any and all bids or estimates if deemed to be for the public interest.
-No bid or estimate will be accepted from, or contract awarded to, any person who is a rerease to the work to which it relates.
+The fire Department reserves the right to decline any and all bids or estimate side deemed to be for the work to which it relates.

 The Fire Department reserves the right to decline any and all bids or estimates if deemed to be for the public interest.
-No bid or estimate shall contain and state th
+No bid or estimate will be accepted from, or contract awarded to, any person who is in arrears to the Corporation upon debt or contract, or who is a defaulter and all bids or estimate shall contain and state the name and place of residence of each of the person making the

-ANTHONY EICKHOFF, S. HOWLAND ROBBINS, Commission
+ANTHONY EICKHOFF, S. HOWLAND ROBBINS, Commissioners.

-Headquarters Fire Department, Nos.
-157 and 159 East Sixty-seventh Street, New York, August 16, 1894.
+HEADQUARTERS FIRE DEPARTMENT, Nos.
+157 AND 159 EAST SIXTY-SEVENTH STREET, New York, August 16, 1894.

-SEALED PROPOSALS FOR FURNISHING THE materials and labor and doing the work required for constructing and erecting a building for the Fire Department on the northeast corner of White and Elm streets, will be received by the Board of Commissioners of the Fire Department, at the office of said Department, Nos.
-157 and 159 East Sixty-seventh street, in the City of New York, until 10 o'clock A.M., Wednesday, August 29, 1894, at which time and place they will be publicly opened by the head of said Department and read.
+SEALED PROPOSALS FOR FURNISHING THE materials and labor and doing the work required for constructing and erecting a building for the Fire Department on the not heast corner of White and Elm streets, will be received by the Board of Commissioners of the Fire Department, at the office of said Department, Nos.
+157 and 150 East Sixty-seventh street, in the City of New York, until 10 o'clock a.m., Wednesday, August 29, 1894, at which time and place they will be publicly opened by the head of said Department and read.